inTHEpast89/-LeakGen-Accounts-Generator-/README.md

 Added files that were missing from original source package.
 Tested, Updated and fully working May 2021!

-#Simple setup guide for Phoenix Generator Source.
+#Simple setup guide for LeakGen Generator Source.

 (1).
 Open /pieces/inc.php
 (2).
 Configure your MySQL connection.